 Using this tag on your Host Map or logs with the same key allows Datadog to join applications to logs, infrastructure, or custom business metrics.
-On the drilldown menu, discussed above, each option pivots to the appropriate view of the data collected by Datadog scoped to your
+On the drill-down menu shown above, each option pivots to the appropriate view of the collected data scoped to your

-In addition to infrastructure or logs, monitors can be tagged by service in the “Say what’s happening” section of a new monitor.
-This allows you to associate monitors for any metric, including custom business metrics with your services.
+Additionally, monitors can be tagged by service in the “Say what’s happening” section.
+This allows you to associate monitors for any metric, including custom business metrics, with your services.
 The status of monitors is exposed directly on the Service Map.

 Nodes represent services exactly as instrumented in APM and match those in your Services page.
 Edges represent aggregate calls from one service to another.
-You can see these interactions on the flame graph for each individual trace.
+These interactions are shown on the flame graph for each individual trace.

-New services or connections will appear within moments of being instrumented and will age out if there are no corresponding traces seen for two weeks.
-This takes into account services that do work infrequently, but are nonetheless an important part of a functioning system.
+New services or connections appear within moments of being instrumented and age out if there are no corresponding traces seen for two weeks.
+This takes into account services that do work infrequently, but are an important part of a functioning system.